Publ: Image renditions

 When the element is written, any attributes in style will override those in img_style; the intention is that in a Markdown tag, img_style comes from the container and style comes from the image.

-• shape: Adds the CSS3 shape-outline attribute to the image tag’s style; can be one of the following:
+• shape: Adds the CSS3 shape-outside attribute to the image tag’s style; can be one of the following:

 • True: Uses the base rendition of the image itself (this is usually what you want)